-Check this Newsletter to find out the what kept us busy this month, including the latest developments and events of the OpenNebula project and the community during this last month of August, and the plans for the upcoming months.
+Check this Newsletter to find out the what kept us busy this month: latest developments, events and future plans for the upcoming months.

 We are very proud to celebrate the 8th birthday of the OpenNebula Project.
 Eight years developing OpenNebula has been a great adventure and experience for the OpenNebula project, and we are sure that it has been also a great ride for you.
 Thanks for being such an excellent open source community!